Search analytics reports

 A summary of the main analytics metrics is displayed at the top of the page.
 The numbers presented reflect the data for the currently selected time period.

 The metrics included in the summary are:

-The top country where the most number of searches originated.
+The top country where the most searches originated.

-The top city/suburb where the most number of searches originated.
+The top city/suburb where the most searches originated.

 The period of time covered by the analytics reports can be adjusted using the timeframe control located at the top right hand corner of the screen.